Button blanket

-"Ceremonial robes and their associated regalia have been among the most spectacular creations of the Indian people of the Northwest Coast of North America.
-For generations, these robes have served as insignia of family and clan histories, duties, rights, and privileges, and they are beginning to mark as well a determined presence in contemporary Canadian society.
-These robes are powerful statements of identity and, donning them, people become in a real sense what they wear."
+"Ceremonial robes and their associated regalia are generationally significant for being the insignias of family, clan histories, duties, rights, and privileges. have been among the most spectacular creations of the Indian people of the Northwest Coast of North America.
+For generations, these robes have served as insignia of family and clan histories, duties, rights, and privileges.
+They serve as statements of Indigenous identity especially in contemporary Canadian society.

-Rather than sleeping equipment, the blankets are used as capes and gifts at ceremonial dances and potlatches.

 The blankets were originally acquired from the Hudson's Bay Company traders during the mid-19th century.
 The trade blankets were typically dark blue duffel and decorated with buttons made from abalone or dentalium shells.
 The central crest typically portrayed a symbol of the wearer's family heritage.